niodad/ToDos/README.md

 ## Introduction

 This is a  Clean Code minimal API  using Mediatr and Cosmos DB as the database.
 The API is designed to demonstrate how to write clean, maintainable and scalable code.
+You can also use the Inmemmory DB with EF 7.

 ## Requirements